 They take 5 minutes of prep, 5 ingredients, and 15 minutes in the oven.
-Other recipes online call for mozzarella and pizza sauce.
-I’m sure they’re great, but I was looking for something I could make with ingredients I already had on hand and didn’t have to go to the store for.
+Other recipes call for mozzarella and pizza sauce.
+I’m sure they’re great, but I was looking for something I could make with ingredients I already had on hand so I didn’t have to go to the store.
 Enter: your new best friend to combat pizza cravings, health inclinations, and inertia.

 (Serves 2 as a snack)

 - 1 large zucchini, sliced in 1/4 inch circles